vitrv/web-charts/README.md

 ### setup.js

 All configurable program globals are included here as well as code to support the user interface.
-JavaScript begins executing here before waiting for user input.
+JavaScript begins executing here before halting to wait for user input.

 ### api.js